Paper B1: Plato

 (This course is intended to be accessible to all Part II students in the Classics Tripos and the Philosophy Tripos, regardless of their knowledge of Greek, and regardless of what other papers they have taken in Part IB or are taking in Part II.)

-5. To encourage students through class discussions to develop their skills in formulating philosophical positions and arguments.
+- To encourage students to develop their facility with philosophical analysis and argument.

 The three-hour paper will contain twelve to fifteen essay questions on the topics covered in lectures, classes and supervisions.
-Candidates will be required to answer any three questions.
+Candidates are required to answer three questions.

 (Supervisions for this course will be centrally organised for students taking the classical tripos whose directors of studies consent to the arrangement.)